-Curved Penis Tunica
+Curved Penis Tunica Exposed

 Penis Plication Marking

-A pen was used to mark the exposed tunica albuginea to be plicated.
+A pen is used to mark the exposed tunica albuginea to be plicated.
 The removal of the tissue between the yellow lines will shorten the penis in that area by an amount corresponding to the distance between the lines.
 When there is penile curvature, the long side is shortened to tilt the bent penis straight.

 Penile Plication Compare